stipegrbic/stipegrbic.github.io/_posts/2016-05-05-xamarin-forms-hands-on.md

 title: Xamarin.Forms hands on
 date: 2016-05-05 21:59:03
 categories: [software development, xamarin]
-tags: [software development, xamarin, windows phone, android]
+tags: [software development, xamarin, windows phone, android, C#]
 ---
 For some time I wanted to try Xamarin for multi platform mobile app development.
 Recently I got very basic app idea suggested by a friend and it looked like a perfect excuse to finally try Xamarin.
 Of course that Microsoft recent acquisition of Xamarin and giving the technology to developers for free gave me more reasons to do it.
 <!--more-->